GiveMe30Dollars/lox-interpreter-bytecode/docs/internal/16I_FunctionOverloading.md

                                         // Two
 ```

 This does seem like a questionable choice, I'll admit.
 We made our bed when we decided global variables should be treated differently from local variables or upvalues.
-We now commit to them lest Lox becomes more inconsistent.
+We now commit to them lest Sulfox becomes more inconsistent.

 When we parse `double`, we only have `printline@0x01`.
 If we resolved the `printline` identifier to that, the runtime would throw an arity exception.
 Should we do that?
 Not unless we want to resolve global variables in lexical scope.

-All of that is preamble to the main discussion: we need a new way to represent multiple-arity functions (or a collection of multiple function definitions, depending on whether you're behind the Lox curtain).
+All of that is preamble to the main discussion: we need a new way to represent multiple-arity functions (or a collection of multiple function definitions, depending on whether you're behind the Sulfox curtain).

 ## Function Bundles

 An `ObjBundle` is an object wrapper for a hash table, mapping arity count to the `ObjFunction` or `ObjClosure` it represents.
-It should appear identically to a function for a Lox end-user, and thus falls under the sentinel class Function.
+It should appear identically to a function for an end-user, and thus falls under the sentinel class Function.

 *Aside: not that there's currently anything there other than a way to check a function's arity.
 A function constructor that works during runtime is a whole other topic/article due to the reduction of local variables to slot indexes rather than identifiers during runtime.
 Would probably necessitate turning the sentinel identifiers into reserved keywords, and more compiler-VM coupling.*